Troubleshoot platform issues for Azure Arc-enabled Kubernetes clusters

 If your cluster is behind an outbound proxy or firewall, verify that websocket connections are enabled for *.servicebus.chinacloudapi.cn, which is required specifically for the Cluster Connect feature.
 Additionally, make sure you're using the latest version of the connectedk8s Azure CLI extension if you're experiencing problems using cluster connect.

 If the clusterconnect-agent and kube-aad-proxy pods are missing, then the cluster connect feature is likely disabled on the cluster.
-If so, az connectedk8s proxy will fail to establish a session with the cluster, and you may see an error reading Cannot connect to the hybrid connection because no agent is connected in the target arc resource.
+If so, az connectedk8s proxy fails to establish a session with the cluster, and you may see an error reading Cannot connect to the hybrid connection because no agent is connected in the target arc resource.

 To resolve this error, enable the cluster connect feature on your cluster: